BekzodBaratov/tic-tac-toe_Js/README.md

 # tic-tac-toe_Js
 https://bekzodbaratov.github.io/tic-tac-toe_Js/
-x and o in table
+x and o in table in the js